wpswings/mwb-bookings-for-woocommerce/README.txt

 == Changelog ==

 = 3.0.5 - Released on 23  December 2022 =
- * Fix: calendar timing issue fixed
+ * Fix: Calendar timing issue fixed
- * New: Compatible with latest WP and WC
+ * New: Compatible with the latest WP and WC

-= 3.0.4 - Released on 15  December 2022 =
+= 3.0.4 - Released on 16 December 2022 =
- * New: Set Daily Start and End time on Calendar
+ * New: Set Daily Start and End times on the Calendar
- * New: Compatible with latest WP and WC
+ * New: Compatible with the latest WP and WC

 = 3.0.3 - Released on 14 October 2022 =
  * New: Minor Bug Fixes (Some Unnecessary code is removed)
- * New: Compatible with latest WP and WC
+ * New: Compatible with the latest WP and WC
- * New: Compatible with latest version of Php 8
+ * New: Compatible with the latest version of Php 8

 = 3.0.2 - Released on 05 August 2022 =
  * New: Select Booking unit(days/hours)
  * New: Minor Bug Fixes
- * New: Compatible with latest WP and WC
+ * New: Compatible with the latest WP and WC

 = 3.0.1 - Released on 08 July 2022 =
  * New: Minor Bug Fixes
- * New: Compatible with latest WP and WC
+ * New: Compatible with the latest WP and WC

 = 3.0.0 - Released on 29 April 2022 =
 * New:  Some substantial UI  changes across different areas of the plugin.
 * New: Minor Bug Fixes
-* New: Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC

 = 2.0.4 - Released on 3 February 2022 =
 * New: Change author from MakeWebBetter to WP Swings
 * New: Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=bookings-org-page&utm_campaign=official).
 * New: Minor Bug fixes
-* New: Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC

 = 2.0.2 - Released on 18 November 2021 =
 * New: UI update